Scifabric/pybossa/doc/install.rst

   # [optional] create virtualenv first
   # virtualenv ~/{my-virtualenv}
   pip install -e .

-.. note:

-   If you are using a database other than sqlite you will need to install an appropriate connector library installed.
-For example, for Postgresql you should install the psycopg2 library.

 Create a settings file and enter your SQLAlchemy DB URI (you can also override default settings as needed)::